Itinerant quantum critical point with frustration and non-Fermi-liquid: Correlation ratio close to QCP

-To determine the precise position of the QCP, we emply the measurement of correlation ratio of the Ising spin-spin correlation function~\cite{Pujari2016}.
-It is defined from spin susceptibility at zero frequency.
+To determine the precise position of the QCP, we implement the measurement of correlation ratio and binder ratio of the Ising spin-spin correlation function~\cite{Pujari2016}.
+Correlation ratio $R_c$ is defined from spin susceptibility at zero frequency.